jrmiddle/fpinswift-beta/07-Diagrams.md

-## Diagrams
+# Diagrams

-##### ⚠ this chapter isn't copy-edited yet, so there's no need to file issues for things like spelling mistakes. ⚠
+####Note:  this chapter isn't copy-edited yet, so there's no need to file issues for things like spelling mistakes.

 In this chapter, we'll look at a functional way to describe diagrams, and how to draw them with Core Graphics.
 By wrapping Core Graphics with a functional layer, we get an API that's simpler and more composable.

-### Drawing squares and circles
+## Drawing squares and circles

 Imagine drawing the following diagram: